-Proper Safe Working Procedures for Equipment Using Flammable Refrigerants confined spaces shall be avoided.
+Proper Safe Working Procedures for Equipment Using Flammable Refrigerants

 Prior to beginning work on systems containing flammable refrigerants, safety checks are necessary to ensure that the risk of ignition is minimized.
 For repair to the refrigerating system, the following steps must be completed prior to conducting work on the system.